 To do business with the VA as a service-disabled veteran-owned small business, you must first be verified (sometimes called “certified”) by the VA’s Center for Veterans Enterprise, or CVE, and be listed in the CVE’s Vendor Information Pages database.
 It sounds simple enough, but the VA’s strict interpretation of the SDVOSB regulations (and thorough review of corporate documents), results in many applicants, who believe they are qualified, receiving denial letters.

-If you are considering applying for VA CVE verification, Koprince Law’s SDVOSB verification attorneys can assist you in putting together your application, including by reviewing your corporate documents and business structure for SDVOSB regulatory compliance–before you submit them to the VA CVE.
-Click to learn more about Koprince Law’s VA SDVOSB certification attorney services.
+If you are considering applying for VA CVE verification, Koprince McCall Pottroff’s SDVOSB verification attorneys can assist you in putting together your application, including by reviewing your corporate documents and business structure for SDVOSB regulatory compliance–before you submit them to the VA CVE.
+Click to learn more about Koprince McCall Pottroff’s VA SDVOSB certification attorney services.

 SDVOSB Eligibility Protests and Appeals